 “What’s encouraging about oak wilt is that preventing and slowing its spread takes only the most basic measures,” said Paul Cigan, DNR Forest Health Specialist.

 Cigan encourages Wisconsin residents to only prune trees in winter.
 Pruning oaks during April through July places them at the greatest risk for oak wilt infection and should be avoided when possible.

-Cigan also suggests keeping firewood transport local and reporting oaks with sudden, mid-to-late summer leaf drop immediately to a certified professional.
+Cigan also suggests keeping firewood transport local and consulting a certified professional if you suspect oak wilt by finding oaks with sudden, mid-to-late summer leaf drop.

 Prune young trees to establish a central trunk, proper trunk taper and good branch structure and spacing.
 Prune older trees to remove dead or hazardous limbs.
 In addition, it’s recommended to prune landscape trees throughout their lifetime to maintain strong structure and remove dead wood.

 Follow the DNR’s Oak Harvesting Guidelines to reduce risk of oak wilt while oak harvesting in a forest setting.